Inedo/inedo-docs/BuildMaster/integrations/teams.md

 ![](/resources/documentation/buildmaster/Teams/TeamsConnectorConfig2.png){.screenshot}

 Inside **BuildMaster**, find the Otter Script plan, module, pre-deployment script, or post-deployment script you would like to send the message from.
 You will then add a new `Post-Http` operation that will post to the URL from above.
-For the `TextData` property, you will need to include a [Teams' message JSON](#teams-message-json).
-You message JSON can leverage BuildMaster's variables and variable functions in the message.
+For the `TextData` property, you will need to include the [Teams message JSON](#teams-message-json).
+Your JSON message can leverage BuildMaster's variables and variable functions in the message.
 See the [Otter Script example](#otter-script-example) below.

 ### Example: Otter Script to POST a Message to Microsoft Teams {#otter-script-example}